-With face to face customer service restricted, or on pause in some areas, and many large businesses’ phone lines struggling to cope with the huge call volumes, businesses have had to adapt their forms of communication for the lockdown, resulted in a big boost for live chat features.
-Even if the phones aren’t ringing off the hook right now for real estate businesses, many consumers are looking for live chat solutions on agency websites as a means of the initial touchpoint for their enquiry.
+With face to face customer service restricted, or on pause in some areas, and many large businesses’ phone lines struggling to cope with the huge call volumes, businesses had to adapt their forms of communication for the lockdowns, which resulted in a big boost for live chat and chatbot features.
+Even if the phones weren’t ringing off the hook for real estate businesses initially during the pandemic, many consumers were looking for live chat solutions on agency websites as a means of the initial touchpoint for their enquiry.

 The amount of time customers spent on the chat also saw an increase.
 With the average being around 491 seconds since the lockdown, chat times soon saw an increase to 508 seconds.